- About Extension

 The Wasco County 4-H program offers several programs to enrich the classroom and afterschool time learning.
 Programs include research-based curriculum and teaching materials that align with Oregon State Standards and Benchmarks.

-In-School Enrichment Programs
+In-School Enrichment Programs Available

 Each spring, 4-H staff visit elementary classrooms with activities from Ag in the Classroom.
+Elementary teachers receive free literacy materials and a hands on lesson in agricultural sciences.

 Every October during National 4-H Week, Wasco County 4-H participates in the 4-H National Youth Science Day.
 4-H staff visit middle school science classes with the equipment and supplies needed for youth to complete the science inquiry activity.